Chuckos/Performance-testing/docker-jMeter/readme.md

 The following is JMeter distributed testing using Docker.

-For detailed information on distrubuted load testing with JMeter see the official apache JMeter documentation:
+For detailed information on distributed load testing with JMeter see the official apache JMeter documentation:

 [JMeter Distributed Testing Step-By-Step](https://jmeter.apache.org/usermanual/jmeter_distributed_testing_step_by_step.html)

 [JMeter Remote Testing](https://jmeter.apache.org/usermanual/remote-test.html)

-## Build Images
+## Build Docker Images

 From root folder build the images with following command, run each command separately: